-Town clerk prepares and sends certificate of election to Justice of the Peace candidates (following the General Election only)
+Sending the Certificate of Election to Justice of the Peace Candidates Following the General Election

-The town clerk is also responsible for notifying successful candidates for justice of the peace of their election, following the General Election.
+The town clerk is also responsible for notifying successful candidates for Justice of the Peace of their election, following the general election.
 The clerk must send or deliver a certificate of election signed by the clerk and one other election official to each candidate elected.
 The certificate of election form and the oath of office form are always available on our website.
 The newly elected JP must take the oath of office and deposit a signed and certified copy of the oath with the town clerk before taking office on February 1.
 4 V.S.A. §491 Town clerks must send the names and addresses of all justices to the SOS following the election. §2592(i) Please remind newly elected justices that even if they take the oath of office immediately following the election, the justice of the peace term does not start until February 1, and no official acts can be done before that time.
 Also, remind the newly elected justices that although they will become ex officio notaries public, they must file applications to become notaries with the county clerk before performing any notary duties (there is no fee, but the application must be submitted).

-Canvassing Committees Duties Immediately Following the Primary (See below for General Election canvassing committees)
+Canvassing Committees Duties Immediately Following the Primary

 The representative district clerk and one other election official from the district serve as the representative district canvassing committee.
-In single town districts the canvassing committee meets at 10:00 a.m. on Wednesday, the day following the Primary.
-In multi-town representative districts the canvassing committee meets at 10:00 a.m. on the Friday after the election. §2368.
+In single town districts the canvassing committee meets at 10:00 a.m. on Wednesday, the day following the primary.
+In multi-town representative districts, the canvassing committee meets at 10:00 a.m. on the Friday after the election. §2368.